MooHoll/mooholl.github.io/_pages/opportunities.md

 <h2>Funded Undergraduate Summer Placement</h2>

+**NOTE: I am not taking any summer placement students during 2026.**

 Funded summer placements for UK students usually between their 2nd and 3rd years of study.
 Please note, I do not take on voluntary/unpaid projects as this is an unfair advantage over those from lower socioeconomic backgrounds who need to work.